pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 its tasks accurately.
 But your programs usually contain much more than just movement blocks.

-This section covers several essential techniques blocks to help you better understand what your program is doing.
+This section covers several essential techniques to help you better understand what your program is doing.
 This also helps you identify and solve issues as you build bigger programs.